ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

    model associates inventory data with overlay topologies.
 It can be used as the "supporting-networks" of SAP, Layer 2, or Layer 3 topologies.

+Also, the "ietf-network-inventory-topology" module augments the "ietf-network-inventory" to add required references to navigate from the inventory to topologies ('node-ref' and 'network-ref').

 # Network Inventory Topology YANG Module {#sec-module}